codehsbooks/apjava/Algorithms-and-Recursion/selection-sort.md

 # Selection Sort
-Lets say we are working on a statistics package that returns the median value of an array.
+Let's say we are working on a statistics package that returns the median value of an array.
 The problem we run into is that the numbers in the array aren't sorted.
 First we must sort the numbers in the array from smallest to largest.
 Using Selection Sort is one way to sort the numbers in this array.

 ##### How it works